dainylcua/dainylcua/README.md

 ### Hackathons, Challenges, and More:

+### Hackathons:

+[MLH's HibernationHacks](https://organize.mlh.io/participants/events/7795-hibernationhacks): I built my DC Blog project within 48 hours for this Hackathon - theme: Hacks that you've been putting off.
+I eventually want to rebuild my portfolio with a much better design within this website.

 #### Challenges:

-[Advent of Code 2021](https://github.com/dainylcua/dc-advent-2021): I'm currently participating in 2021's Advent of Code!
-Progress: (18* / 18*)
+[Advent of Code 2021](https://github.com/dainylcua/dc-advent-2021): I participatedin 2021's Advent of Code (to be continued)!
+Progress: (18* / 50*)

 #### Discord Bots: